 Currently, the Food Assets Map includes programs and initiatives like community gardens, community meals, food banks, food education, good food boxes, meal delivery services, student nutrition programs, and other support services.
 Food businesses on the map include farmers’ markets, distributors, grocers, producers, processors, restaurants and cafés.
 The map also captures food system infrastructure assets such as dry and cold storage, commercial kitchens and transportation opportunities.

 Are you part of the food system in Grey Bruce?
 If so, FSAG wants you on the map.
-Individuals and groups may submit new assets for the map using a crowd-source form hosted by Grey County.

 The map was developed in partnership with Grey County GIS Mapping Services following a survey and interviews with food security programs and services.
 The Food Security Action Group is a branch of the Bruce Grey Poverty Task Force.